 Diet

-A good staple diet for Blue Acaras is high-quality pellets or flakes specifically formulated for cichlids.
-Look for products that provide a balanced blend of proteins, fats, and carbohydrates.
-Feed them a few times a day, offering an amount that they can consume within a few minutes.
+A balanced staple diet for blue acaras includes high-quality pellets or flakes that provide a well-rounded blend of proteins, fats, and carbohydrates.
+It is recommended to feed them a few times a day, offering an amount they can consume within a few minutes each time.

 Tank mates